-If You Discover Fire, See Smoke or Smell Gas:
+If You Discover Fire, See Smoke Or Smell Gas:

-- 1. Sound alarm to warn occupants; (Fire alarm pull station) - 2.
-Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point Parking lot 8.
-DO NOT USE ELEVATORS FOR EVACUATION PURPOSES; - 3.
-If you require assistance to evacuate: - a. take shelter in a safe location, - b. inform someone of your location, and - c. ask them to notify CEP or Corner Brook Fire Department (Main Entrance) of your location - 4.
-If trained to do so fight fire using a fire extinguisher only if small and not between you and an exit; and - 5.
-Call 637-2888 Campus Enforcement and Patrol.
+- Sound alarm to warn occupants; - Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point.
+DO NOT USE LENATORS FOR EVACUATION PURPOSES; - If trained to do so, fight fire using a fire extinguisher only if small and not between you and an exit; - Call CEP.

-If The Fire Alarm Sounds:
+EVACUATION If The Fire Alarm Sounds or You Are Advised to Evacuate:

-- 1. Stop all work and remain calm; - 2.
-Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point Parking lot 8.
-DO NOT USE ELEVATORS FOR EVACUATION PURPOSES; - 3.
-If you require assistance to evacuate: - d. take shelter in a safe location, - e. inform someone of your location, and - f. ask them to notify CEP or Corner Brook Fire Department (Main Entrance) of your location - 4.
-Do not try to remove any vehicle from the parking lot/garage; - 5.
-Obey all instructions of the Emergency Wardens and CEP; - 6.
-Comply with Fire Department orders; and - 7.
-Return to the building only when the CEP has authorized you to do so.
+- Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point.
+DO NOT USE ELEVATORS FOR EVACUATION PURPOSES; - Do not try to remove any vehicle from the parking lot/garage; Obey all instructions from the Emergency Wardens and CEP; Return to the building only when CEP has authorized you to